WarzoneMC/tgm-docs/docs/README.md

 ## Warzone
 > ### Welcome to the TGM Maps Documentation Site!

-This website is for documenting Warzone's [TGM](https://github.com/Warzone/TGM) plugin that is used live on [warzone.network](https://warzone.network).
+This website is for documenting Warzone's [TGM](https://github.com/Warzone/TGM) plugin, formerly used on [warzone.network](https://warzone.network).

 ### What is TGM?